Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 The type of operating system that you are running will determine which VPN protocol is managing your connection.

 Users running Windows or Android will automatically connect via OpenVPN, which has the recognition as an industry standard.
 MacOS and iOS systems will connect via IPSec.
 Though perhaps not as popular, IPSec still offers plenty of reliability and protection.

-Avira Phantom does go the extra mile by providing in-house DNS protection.
+Avira Phantom does go the extra mile by stopping DNS leaks.
 This additional layer of security makes it more difficult for outsiders to monitor the DNS requests that your computer makes to visit websites.